-- the CAPS Funding Rate times the total quantity in MWhs of energy delivered to load (including losses) in the PJM Region during the month. - Schedule 10-NERC: North American Electric Reliability Corporation (NERC) Charge A monthly charge to recover a share of NERC's operating costs equals the NERC rate times the total quantity of MWh of energy delivered to load (including losses) excluding the Dominion, ATSI, and EKPC Zones during the month by the user under Network Integration Transmission Service.
+- The NERC Charge Rate is updated annually by PJM, based upon NERC's estimated annual costs of operations and estimate transmission use, excluding Dominion and EKPC Zones. - Schedule 10-NERC: North American Electric Reliability Corporation (NERC) Charge A monthly charge to recover a share of NERC's operating costs equals the NERC rate times the Each Transmission Customer's NERC charge is equal to the customer's total quantity of MWh of energy delivered during the month using Point-to-Point Transmission Service (schedule energy transactions) to load (including losses) excluding the Dominion , ATSI, and EKPC Zones and during the month by the user under Network Integration Transmission Service (load plus losses), excluding the Dominion and EKPC Zones, multiplied by the NERC Charge Rate.
 The exclusion applicable to the ATSI Zone shall expire on January 1, 2012.
-Any over or under collection of NERC's actual costs for a given calendar year will be trued up via a billing adjustment each December of that year. - Schedule 10-RFC: Reliability First Corporation (RFC) Charge A monthly charge to recover RFC's operating costs equals the RFC rate times the total quantity of MWh of energy delivered to load (including losses) excluding the Dominion, ATSI, and EKPC Zones during the month by the user under Network Integration Transmission Service.
-The exclusion applicable to the ATSI Zone shall expire on January 1, 2012.
-Any over or under collection of RFC's actual costs for a given calendar year will be trued up via a billing adjustment each December of that year.
+Any over or under collection of NERC's actual costs of operations for a given calendar year will be trued up via a billing adjustment each December of that year.